drigovz/drigovz/README.md

 My name is Rodrigo Vaz and I'm a developer/programmer more focused on the development applications for Web.
 With a focus on Back-end and Front-end too.
 I'm also very fond of databases and I work with databases such as Microsoft SQL Server, PostgreSQL and MySQL as well like MongoDB.

 Most of my applications, whether professional projects or personal projects, use Microsoft technologies: ASP.NET Core, SQL Server, C # and Microsoft Azure as a tool for Deploy and DevOps.
-However, I work too with technologies such as Node.js, Angular, Typescript and Javascript.
+However, I work too with technologies such as Node.js, Angular, Typescript, Javascript, Docker, Docker-Compose, PowerShell scripts and Linux Systems.

 I always try to learn new technologies and study and update my knowledges, always focusing on clean and readable codes using Clean Code and Design Patterns.